Sutradhara: An Intelligent Orchestrator-Engine Co-design for Tool-based Agentic Inference: : Design and Implementation

 \subsection{Parallel execution via prompt splitting}

 Our analysis revealed that 50-80\% of iteration $i+1$'s prompt is available immediately when iteration $i$ completes decode, yet current systems wait for all tool outputs before beginning any prefill computation.
-This sequential execution leaves substantial parallelism unexploited.
-However, naively starting prefill before tool outputs arrive introduces two challenges: (1) correctness: the engine must know where to splice tool outputs into the partial prompt, and (2) efficiency: the engine must retain the prefilled KV cache while tools execute, potentially for hundreds of milliseconds, without premature eviction.
+This sequential execution leaves parallelism unexploited.
+However, naively starting prefill before tool outputs arrive introduces two challenges: (1) correctness: the engine must know where to splice tool outputs into the partial prompt, and (2) efficiency: the engine must retain the prefilled KV cache while tools execute, potentially without premature eviction.

 Figure~\ref{fig:design-parallel-exec} illustrates our approach across three iterations of an agentic request.
 Each iteration consists of prefill ($P_i$) and decodes ($D_i$), followed by tool executions ($T_{ij}$ for tool $j$ in iteration $i$).
 Figure~\ref{fig:design-parallel-exec}a is the baseline sequential execution done by systems today; iteration 1 completes decodes $D_1$, all the tool executions $T_{11}, T_{12}$ and then iteration 2 begins prefill $P_2$.
 This pattern repeats for subsequent iterations.
-The LLM engine schedules iterations from other agentic requests in the idle time between tool calls to keep GPU occupied, executing idividual LLM calls in the order in which they arrive at the engine, creating long intra-request sequential chains of execution.
+The LLM engine schedules iterations from other agentic requests in the idle time between tool calls to keep GPU occupied, creating long intra-request sequential chains of execution.